 How To Conceal Carry without Printing And Brandishing Your Firearm

 When you stretch, crunch, or squat, those are all opportune times to show your concealed carry handgun to the world.
 The problem?
 Not many people want to see it.
 And depending upon where you are in the course of your daily activities, you may not want them to see it.
+That's usually the case when you're not purposefuly open carrying.
 In this article, we'll go over some ways to reduce the chance of printing or showing your concealed carry handgun to others.

 Printing refers to the outline of your gun becoming clearly visible through the fabric of your clothing.